splunk-soar-connectors/domaintoolsiris/README.md

 summary\.total\_objects\_successful | numeric |

 ## action: 'enrich domain'
-Get all Iris Investigate data for a domain except counts
+Get all Iris Investigate data for a domain except counts using the Iris Enrich API endpoint (if provisioned)

 Type: **investigate**
 Read only: **True**